 Koninklijke Vopak NV (AMS:VPK | ISIN: NL0009432491) was founded in 2000 after a merger between Van Ommeren and Pakhoed.
 It is a company that stores and handles products ranging from chemicals, oil & gas and biofuels.

 Having said that, what I like about this company is that it has a specific business model in which it earns from companies storing their commodities.
-On the other hand it also has an ability to store some of the transitory fuels like LNG which allows it to benefit from the energy transition.
+On the other hand, it also has the ability to store some of the transitory fuels like LNG which allows it to benefit from the energy transition.

 Hence, Vopak is definitely a company on which I would like to do some more due diligence.
 It doesn’t seem too expensive and their PE feels a little bit misleading due to their recent dip in earnings.

 NN Group NV (AMS:NN | ISIN: NL0010773842) is one of the major insurance and asset management companies in the Netherlands.
 Many of you might know the company from its iconic Nationale Nederlanden brand.
 It’s often visible on several big buildings in the larger cities in Europe.